vonerikbarren/C3-Portfolio-V/client/Assets/Notes/Pseudocode.md

 ## Stage 3 - Creating the Grid
 1. Using the grid from our design, try my best to implement the grid system from design into website.
 Use jumbotrons where necessary and also have a central css file for the page.
 2. If there are any animations specifically on the grid system itself, that should be programmed as well to keep with our workflow.
+3. Begin re-creating the design onto the website and include the Navbar at the top of the page.

 ## Stage 4 - Developing the Website